Everyone wants to be richer and the best short term investments can help you get there.

-In fact, one strategy is just that: we’ll call it to the 1:2 punch.
-Pay a large chunk of your debt than, in the same breath, circle back and invest that same amount–whether it’s in a Wealthfront, Robinhood or another investment account.
+In fact, one strategy is just that: we’ll call it the 1:2 punch.
+Pay a large chunk of your debt then, in the same breath, circle back and invest that same amount–whether it’s in a Wealthfront, Robinhood, or another investment account.

-Take $500, use that to pay off a chunk of debt, than take another $500 and build your wealth with it.
+Take $500, use that to pay off a chunk of debt, then take another $500 and build your wealth with it.